The `matches` operation

 Making block elements link

-An article, posted about 14 years ago filed in html, snippet, jquery, code, handy, link, block & javascript.
+An article, posted more than 14 years ago filed in html, snippet, jquery, code, handy, link, block & javascript.

 There is no standard way of linking block elements to pages in HTML.
 But sometimes you do need it.
 The <a>-element doesn't support any block elements inside (such as <div> etc.).
 I solve the problem with a jQuery snippet that allows me to simply add 'js_blocklink' to a block elements class and the jQuery code deals with the rest.
 It does assume that the first link is the 'main link' (also needed for graceful degradation when Javascript for some reason is not available).
 A bonus feature is that other links may still exist, and stay working. function enableJsBlockLinks() { $(".js_blocklink").each(function() { $(this).click(function() { $(this).find("a").each(function(index) { a = $(this).attr("href"); if (a…